Land Economy is the study of the use, development, and management of land and the environment. Its key disciplines are economics and law.

 Land Economy is a small subject at Cambridge: the annual intake is only about 50, spread more or less uniformly over the colleges.
 Hence in any given year there are usually no more than two undergraduates reading the subject at Trinity.
 Because of this, and because the range of material taught is so wide, supervisions are organised in close cooperation with the Department of Land Economy, and students from different colleges are often supervised together.

 Trinity’s Director of Studies in Land Economy is Andreas Kontoleon whose specialist interests are in Environmental economics, micro-econometrics, valuation, welfare economics, economic methodology.
 Applicants for Land Economy may expect to have a subject-based interview with Dr Kontoleon and a more general academic interview with a member of the Trinity Economics staff.
 While candidates taking A-levels in Economics or other quantitative subjects may be at some advantage, there are no school subjects that are prerequisites.
-The standard conditional offer is A*AA; comparable conditions are set for those taking the IB and other school-leaving examinations.
+The typical conditional offer is A*AA; comparable conditions are set for those taking the IB and other school-leaving examinations.

 To learn more, please request a course brochure from the Undergraduate Secretary, Department of Land Economy, 19 Silver Street, Cambridge CB3 9EP.
 You can also visit the Departmental website.